 In 2014, the Town Hall opened the Barrau Gallery on s’Alamera Boulevard, where part of the artist’s oeuvre is on permanent display.
 Barrau frequently portrayed his beloved wife as well as local residents from the village and its environs.
 He loved to pluck scenes out of daily life and reproduce the landscapes that met his eye, ultimately leaving a vital legacy to the place that never ceased to inspire him.

-From Tuesday to Saturday, from 4 pm to 7:30 pm.
-Closed on Sundays, Mondays and holidays.
+From Monday to Friday, from 8:15 am to 3 pm.
+Closed on Saturdays, Sundays and holidays.

 There are still families that preserve drawings of their forebears, sketched by Barrau for one of his beautiful paintings, which can be viewed both at the Barrau Gallery in Santa Eulària and at the Museum of Terrassa in the province of Barcelona.